Novena: India

 Novenas are still a common sight in India, especially in the state of Kerala.
 They are practised by Roman Catholics and oriental Catholics (e.g. Syro-Malabar Christians and Syro-Malankara Christians) and by the Orthodox Christians (Malankara Orthodox Christians and Jacobite Orthodox Christians).
-Novenas are common to Mother Mary (recited every Saturday), Saint George (common by the Orthodox and recited every Wednesday), Saint Jude (recited every Thursday) and others.
+Novenas are common to Mother Mary (recited every Saturday), Saint George (common by the Orthodox and recited every Wednesday), Saint Jude (recited every Thursday), Saint Antony (recited every Tuesday) and others.

 Philippines

 In Christian communities of the Philippines and Latin America, novena traditions include devotional rituals in front of an altar, with nine levels where the Holy Cross is placed at the top.
 These are lit up with candles, decorated with flowers and other ritual items.
 Additionally, the space may have many statues decorated, and these statues typically include those of Virgin Mary, Apostles and saints of regional significance.
 The first day, the votive candles are placed on level one, and with each day the candles are raised by one level towards the Holy Cross.
 Further, each day includes congregational prayers, hymn singing with music, private and public devotionals.
 Some novenas include, sometimes on the last day, community fiesta events over beverages, refreshments or processions.

 The novena is also linked to funerary rituals.
 Among Filipino Catholics, the Rosary Novena is a common practice where the prayer is recited for nine days, often beginning the day of someone's death, and formal funeral services timed to any time until the ninth day.
 Elsewhere, the day of the funeral and interment is timed to local customary practices, while the novena is continued at the home of the deceased or elsewhere.

 Novenas remain a popular devotional practice in the Philippines.
 It is observed, for example, in the Simbang Gabi immediately preceding Christmas.
 The tradition of parol lanterns is also associated with the Christmas novena procession and the accompanying Panunulúyan pageant.
-In Pampanga, Christmas novenas were known a Lubenas or Lubenas Pascu.
+In Pampanga, Christmas novenas were known as Lubenas or Lubenas Pascu.